adaptris/interlok-docs-legacy/pages/developer/developer-annotations.md

 </add-metadata-service>
 ```

+{% include warning.html content="Your XStreamAlias may render as an XML Element; so it needs to well formed (e.g. don't start with a number; or special characters etc." %}

 ### @GenerateBeanInfo ###

 Use this to force XStream to use the public getters and setters when un-marshalling rather than the member variables directly.
 This is generally useful if the getters and setters in your component have behaviour associated with them that are not simple ```this.x=x``` methods.